K-9 Handler is Navy Sailor is the Spotlight

 |0

-This work, K-9 Handler is Navy Sailor is the Spotlight [Image 2 of 2], by ENS Drew Verbis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, K-9 Handler is Navy Sailor is the Spotlight, by ENS Drew Verbis, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT